mohdaaj/PC-Parts-Inventory-Management-System/README.md

 ## 📦 Features

-- 🔍 **Product Catalog** – Browse, add, edit, and delete PC parts with images and details.
+- 🔍 **Product Catalog** – Browse, add, edit, and delete PC parts with details.
-- 📉 **Stock Level Tracking** – Automatically update stock after orders, with low-stock alerts.
-- 🛒 **Order Management** – Place and view orders with itemized summaries and total price calculations.
-- 📇 **Supplier Management** – Store supplier names, contacts, and related products.
-- ⚠️ **Low Stock Alerts** – Highlights products that are running low to avoid shortages.
+- 🛒 **Cart System** – Add any product from all users to your cart and manage your cart contents.
+- 🔒 **User Authentication** – Sign up, sign in, and manage your own inventory.

 ---